tomerfiliba/agnos/site/tut-1.rst

     >>> n3
     Complex(86.0, -90.0)

-Just as simple as that.
+It's as simple as that.